 We've hosted countless pasta nights and special gatherings in this space.
 It's been so much fun sharing our passions here with our friends and family, but the possibilities are still endless.
 As non-believers of the "forever home" we've decided that it's time to move on and simplify our lifestyle.

-Side note - I did not take the following photographs and apologize in advance for the orange saturation, it also pains my eyes to look at.
+Side note - I did not take the following photographs and apologize in advance for the intense saturation.
 Here are the before and after photos taken from when we first saw the house (left side) to our real estate listing (on the right):

 We've already experienced a lifetime together in our first house - raised a puppy, got engaged, planned a wedding, bought a boat (sold that boat to buy another boat), then sold said boat, and dealt with some major loss - just to name a few.
 We've also accumulated a lot of stuff, which has made us realize that less is more and we actually missed the simplicity our tiny apartment.
 It's been so rewarding to look back at what we've created as a couple, reinvigorated for our next big design project - a tiny home to take on the road.